AndrewPaulLund/cs205project/README.md

 (```simulateLoadBalance.py```), batch script, sample input, and output timing files are found in the ```load_balance_simulator``` directory.

 The load balancing simulator was written in Python with a 'Manager' and 'Worker' object classes.
-The 'Manager' class controls the overall simulation, keep tracks of the number of tasks that needs to be done, the global simulation time, the number of workers available, and performs the allocation of the tasks towards each worker.
+The 'Manager' class controls the overall simulation, keeps tracks of the number of tasks that needs to be done, the global simulation time, the number of workers available, and performs the allocation of the tasks towards each worker.
 The 'Worker' class simulates each parallel process and is given a task with a defined amount of work to do which can be performed in a preset duration of time.

 Using the simulator we can simulate the parallelization process in which each task is passed on to each parallel process.
-Given the runtimes of each task which we had already collected from our previous parallel runs and tests, we used these to simulate the whole parallelization process and determined (1) the overall runtime and (2) the idle CPU time of each worker process and (3) the overall amount of wasted computational power, when different number of CPU cores and load balancing strategies are utilized.
+We used the runtimes of each task which we had already collected from our previous parallel runs and tests to simulate the whole parallelization process and determined (1) the overall runtime and (2) the idle CPU time of each worker process and (3) the overall amount of wasted computational power, when different number of CPU cores and load balancing strategies are utilized.

 We can then apply different load balancing strategies to assess how these different benchmarks change with different load balancing strategies.
 Specifically, we simulated four different load balancing techniques to parallelize the data across a range of cores: